Sprawling Mexican border camp ill-prepared for coronavirus

 By Julia Love and Mica Rosenberg

-MEXICO CITY/NEW YORK CITY, March 22 (Reuters) - Migrants in a sprawling encampment steps from the U.S. border in Matamoros, Mexico, have begun to isolate as best they can in their closely packed tents in preparation for the arrival of the coronavirus.
+MEXICO CITY/NEW YORK CITY (Reuters) - Migrants in a sprawling encampment steps from the U.S. border in Matamoros, Mexico, have begun to isolate as best they can in their closely packed tents in preparation for the arrival of the coronavirus.

 Local authorities and advocates are worried.
 A large outbreak of the epidemic here would threaten to "collapse" the city's health system, one official warned.